Room A 409, CoCoon

 Nina Pawlicki's research, practice and teaching is dedicated to the DesignBuild methodology.
 Through transdisciplinary, hands-on approaches she is seeking to investigate how community engagement processes can lead to the design of more inclusive and diverse living environments.
 The main objective is to develop contextual, sustainable and locally appropriate strategies and built solutions.
 Working in interdisciplinary and intercultural contexts she is especially concentrating on refugees and migrants as urban actors.

 Nina initiated the Kitchen-Hub project as a transdisciplinary laboratory in a close collaboration with the NGO Über den Tellerrand in 2015.
 Since 2013 she is part of the research consortium EDBKN - European DesignBuild Knowledge Network funded by the European Union.
 In 2012, she co-hosted the symposium 'DesignBuild-Studio: New Ways in Architectural Education' at TU Berlin as first international encounter of DesignBuild-Studios and their network partners.
 She participated in CoCoon's DesignBuild-Studio 'Praktikumsseminar Mexiko' in 2009 where she works as project manager and construction supervisor ever since.
-Within her teaching and research activities she ran projects in Mexico, Jordan, Mongolia and Germany.
+Within her teaching and research activities she ran projects in Mexico, Colombia, Jordan, Mongolia and Germany.
 She has a wide range of experiences from her time working as a freelance architect for various architecture offices.

 Global Project Management+, TU Berlin, in-service training and extension studies.